behdanisohrab/behdanisohrab.github.io/content/blog/firstpost.md

 #### What am I interested in doing?

-Well, I am interested in chess and music as well as literature and I used to write poetry :)
+Well, I am interested in chess and music as well as literature :)

 #